 When can I apply?

-Businesses can apply anytime through the SBA’s online application portal.
+As mentioned above, only Targeted EIDL Advances are available, and are being distributed directly by the SBA.
+For Economic Injury Disaster Loans or PPP loans, businesses can apply anytime through the SBA’s online application portal.
 Around $20 billion has been designated for the SBA Economic Injury program by the Coronavirus Relief Bill, and these grants and loans are very attractive so we recommend applying now.

 Tips for applying